Analysis | ‘Hanging chads,’ meet ‘naked ballots’

 It’s also a plausible number.
 Naked ballots weren’t tallied everywhere during the 2020 primaries, because counties were advised to count them just like any other ballot.
 But anecdotal reports from some counties indicate that it’s a sizable portion of absentee ballots.
 In the 2019 municipal elections in Philadelphia, for instance, 6.4 percent of absentee ballots were naked, according to the Philadelphia Inquirer.
 In this year’s primary in Mercer County near Pittsburgh, 5 percent were naked.

 Extrapolating that to expected vote totals is speculative but instructive.
-Pennsylvania has not been a heavily vote-by-mail state in the past, with only about 5 percent of ballots generally cast absentee.
+Pennsylvania has not been a heavily vote-by-mail state in the past, with only about 5 percent of ballots generally cast absentee, according to the Inquirer.
 But it has expanded access to absentee ballots, and many more Americans are expected to vote by mail this year than in prior years because of the coronavirus pandemic.

 Democrats are much more likely to take advantage.
-A Quinnipiac University poll this month showed 47 percent of Democrats planned to vote by mail in the November election, compared with just 13 percent of Republicans.
-Other data suggest an even bigger gap, with more than six in 10 Democrats and only one in 10 Trump supporters planning to vote by mail.
+A Quinnipiac University poll this month showed 47 percent of Democrats planned to vote by mail in the November election, compared with 13 percent of Republicans.
+Other data suggest an even bigger gap, with more than 6 in 10 Democrats and only 1 in 10 Trump supporters planning to vote by mail.

 Most Americans want to vote before Election Day, a significant shift from previous years, poll finds